ruggeri/tech-notes/algos/lock-free-algos.md

 - Software transactional memory.
 - Other custom lock-free, wait-free data-structures.

-## Lock Free
+# Lock Free

-Lock-free is defined to mean that when you suspend threads, then some active thread must be able to make progress.
-Not everyone can be stopped just because someone with a lock is paused; thus lock-free code can't have locks!
-Locks cause all the problems above, so lock-free may be desirable.
+Lock-free is defined to mean that when you suspend some threads, then at least one active thread must be able to make progress.
+Not everyone can be stopped just because someone with a lock is paused.
+In particular: if you suspend _all but one_ thread, then that thread must be able to make progress and complete.
+Technically, this is a weaker property called _obstruction free_.
+It is stronger to say: if any subset of threads are allowed to run (and some other subset are slept), always one must eventually make progress.
+That is true lock free, and it implies obstruction free.

-Intuitively, lock free might works because when a thread is paused in the middle of its work, other threads may "rollback" the other thread's unfinished work.
-That gives other threads the opportunity to make progress.

-Lock-free code won't suffer deadlock as lock-free code might.
-Composability problems or bugs in client code when a lock is held are less severe.
-Contention imposes less cost.
+Lock-free code can't have locks; else a suspended holder of a lock would block operations that need that lock.

+Lock free ideas often involve making copies of structures, updating your thread-local copies, and then doing a compare-and-set atomic operation to "replace" old versions with updated versions.
+This is called _optimistic_.
+If there were a concurrent change and the compare-and-set failed, you _retry_.

+Lock-free code cannot suffer deadlock as locking code might.
+That is a form of safety.
+Lock-free _may_ also have higher _throughput_.
+Readers can often proceed faster because they don't need to claim read locks to block writers.
+Implementation of locks inevitably involves some form of atomic operation, which is not cost-free.
+If lock-free code can avoid _any_ atomic operation on the read path, that can help read throughput.

+With lock-free code, writers might proceed faster because they are not blocked by readers.
+Even if you were to use a _readers-writer_ (RW) lock, you would not get this advantage of unblocked writes.

+But lock-free code doesn't guarantee better _throughput_.
+While that is often the case under certain workloads, it is not the _definition_ of lock free.
+Lock free might have more indirection, or be more complicated.
+It can be mentally trickier than code that can rely on mutual exclusion.
+And when write contention is high, threads might be frequently interrupting each other, rolling back each other's work.
+Even if no one gets starved, throughput can be trashed.

-Not everything is great.
-When contention is high, threads might be frequently interrupting each other, rolling back each other's work.
-A thread might be repeatedly interrupted, over and over, thus prohibiting it from making progress for an arbitrarily long time.
-Even though the system as a whole should make progress, an individual thread may be very delayed.
+A thread might even be repeatedly interrupted, over and over, thus prohibiting it from making progress for an arbitrarily long time.
+Even though the system as a whole may be making progress, an individual thread might be _arbitrarily_ delayed.
+If a thread can be arbitrarily delayed, this is called _starvation_.
+Lock free code may still have starvation.

+A form of "mutual starvation" might occur if two threads keep trying to make progress, but keep causing each other to retry, without either ever proceeding to completion.
+In this case, we call it _livelock_.
+True lock freedom forbids live-lock, but obstruction free code does not.
+Indeed, livelock is most commonly associated with locking code where you try to take multiple locks, but release them and retry instead of waiting when you realize someone has a lock you need.

 Let's think about how lock-free might be implemented.
-CAS is the typical approach (kinda like STM).
+CAS is the typical approach.
 Say you have a persistent data structure under the hood.
 You make a new copy with your changes locally, then you do a CAS to mutate the shared pointer to refer to your version.
 If the CAS fails, you start again.

 It is possible to be arbitrarily delayed.
 But throughput overall is guaranteed, since for your work to be wasted, someone else's had to be